Man held in Jharkhand after wife found chopped into pieces | Law-Order

 The victim, a 22-year-old woman, was the second wife of 28-year-old Dildar Ansari, the officer said.

-Local residents spotted the victim's body parts, which were being dragged by dogs, in Boria area of the district, and the police was subsequently informed about the matter.
+Local residents spotted the victim's body parts, which were being dragged by dogs, in Boria area of the district, and the police were subsequently informed about the matter.

-''At least 13 body parts were recovered from different parts of the district.
-On inspection, it was found that the parts were of a 22-year-old woman, a resident of Donda Pahar in Boria area.
-Locals were left aghast at the incident,'' Jagannath Pan, the officer in-charge of Borio Police Station, told PTI.
+Sahibganj Superintendent of Police, Anuranjan Kispotta, said 18 pieces of her body could be recovered so far.
+"The accused committed the crime with family members, who were yet to be arrested," the SP said.

-Senior police officers are in the locality looking into the matter, the SDPO said, adding that more details will be available following a thorough investigation.
+Senior police officers are in the locality looking into the matter, the SDPO said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)